rehierl/html-outliner/tests/test-file-spec.md

 ```

 * $text must be a JSON string that can be parsed into an object.
 This object
-  will then be used as options argument when running the outliner.
+  will be used as the outliner's options argument.
 * Each test script may contain at most one $test.$options() command.

 ## $outline()